KienNguyenRmt/kien/Pandas Projects/README.md

-### rmotr.com
-# Data Science with Python Course
+# Analyze data using Python and SQL

-This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course)
+Data is loaded from https://rmotr.com/data-science-python-course